faiface/pixel/README.md

 ## Missing features

-Pixel is in development and still missing a few critical features.
+Pixel is in development and still missing few critical features.
 Here're the most critical ones.

 - Audio
 - Drawing text